MicrosoftDocs/sql-docs/docs/relational-databases/tables/temporal-table-considerations-and-limitations.md

 - If current table is partitioned, the history table is created on default file group because partitioning configuration isn't replicated automatically from the current table to the history table.

-- Temporal and history tables can't be FileTable and can contain columns of any supported data type other than FILESTREAM, since FileTable and FILESTREAM allow data manipulation outside of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] and thus system versioning can't be guaranteed.
+- Temporal and history tables can't be FileTable and can contain columns of any supported data type other than FILESTREAM, since FileTable and FILESTREAM allow data manipulation outside of [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] and thus system versioning can't be guaranteed.

 - A node or edge table can't be created as or altered to a temporal table.

-- While temporal tables support blob data types, such as **(n)varchar(max)**, **varbinary(max)**, **(n)text**, and **image**, they'll incur significant storage costs and have performance implications due to their size.
+- While temporal tables support blob data types, such as **(n)varchar(max)**, **varbinary(max)**, **(n)text**, and **image**, they incur significant storage costs and have performance implications due to their size.
 As such, when designing your system, care should be taken when using these data types.

 - History table must be created in the same database as the current table.
 Temporal querying over linked servers isn't supported.